 Completed timesheets are due to the CD Specialist the last day of every month.
-You may scan and email to your CD Specialist or fax to 399-2057.
-If you don't turn in your time sheet when it's due, your manager will contact you.
+You may scan and email to your CD Specialist or fax to 916-399-2057.
+If you don't turn in your time sheet when it's due, you will be contacted.

-For staff recording absences in Aesop - timesheets must match information entered into Aesop.
+• For staff recording absences in Frontline- timesheets must match information entered into Frontline.